-There is an age-old myth that states, the Eskimo kiss originated from the Inuit people, who call it Kunik, they would use this kiss instead of lip kissing to avoid freezing their lips against each other because of the cold climates they lived in.
+The Eskimo kiss originated from the Inuit people, who call it Kunik, and there is an age-old myth that said they would use this kiss instead of lip kissing to avoid freezing their lips against each other because of the cold climates they lived in.
 The myth may have some weight, but it is yet to be substantiated.

 Meaning in different cultures

 So really, what is an Eskimo Kiss?
 The Kunik is traditional greeting among the Inuits and many other communities such as the Maori of New Zealand and Hawaii, some South East Asian communities such as Thai and Vietnamese, also used by traditional Arab tribesmen when they met with members of the same tribe.
 While in some cultures, it is done only between mother and child as a way to show love and as a way to strengthen the bond between them.

 Eskimo Kiss: As a romantic gesture

 In Europe the Eskimo kiss passes as an innocent and lovely way of showing affection to your loved one, some people use it romantically as well, and it is not unusual sighting couples closely cuddling and rubbing their noses together in public.
 I don’t find anything unusual with it anyway, it is more or less the same as lip kissing and some people find it to be a more respectable way to show affection compared to lip kissing in public.